riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 		- Philosophy of linear algebra I - finding happiness in small things background-color:: blue
 			- we see with just the little definition of a vector space, we can have things like **existence of a basis** using which we have ****
-			- if you want more things, we can have more things! (inner product spaces, normed vector spaces)
+			- if you want more things, we can have more things! (oriented vector space, inner product spaces, normed vector spaces, etc.)
 		- Philosophy of linear algebra II - giving lore being objects background-color:: blue
 			- origin story of matrices